Numerology (wireless)

-In wireless communication, the term numerology refers to "waveform parametrization, e.g., cyclic prefix, subcarrier spacing."
+In wireless communication, numerology is the specification of "waveforms" in terms of cyclic prefix, subcarrier spacing, and other parameters.
 The waveform selection is subject to a set of real-world restrictions, so a practical mobile communication system (with signal propagation conditions that tend to vary significantly from one location to another), utilizes a set of different waveforms, or "multiple numerologies".
 In some special cases (for example, for services with big differences in latencies) it might be beneficial to use waveforms with different numerologies simultaneously; this arrangement is called mixed numerology.

 Orthogonal frequency-division multiplexing

 The nature of the orthogonal frequency-division multiplexing (OFDM) waveforms includes interconnected parameters (for example, channel bandwidth, subcarrier spacing, size of the cyclic prefix, maximum fast Fourier transform size) with the choice dictated by the external (to the waveform) conditions like delay spread and the Doppler set.
 For example: